 2014 - Courtney Radtkin, Katie Coffey, and Grace Donnelly

-Courtney Radtkin is a junior Communications major with Religious Studies and Catholic Studies minors from Cleveland, Ohio.
+Courtney Radtkin is a senior Communication major with Religious Studies and Catholic Studies minors from Cleveland, Ohio.
 Courtney’s service focus has been the refugee community.
 Her passion for serving this community grew from an immersion experience in Louisville, KY where she and other JCU students taught English to refugees.
-Courtney also participated in the Jamaica immersion experience and will lead a group of students to Ecaudor this May.
+Courtney also participated in the Jamaica immersion experience led a group of students to Ecuador in May 2014.
 Courtney is also passionate about homelessness and Fair Trade, spending many Friday evenings with the Labre Project serving the homeless community in downtown Cleveland, and spending her days as a Fair Trade intern in Campus Ministry.
 Courtney’s focus on service and action is rooted in a love for others and for service as well as her faith, which inspires her to be a person for and with others, and gives her strength.

-Katie Coffey is a junior from Milwaukee, Wisconsin and is a member and intern for the Arrupe Scholars Program.
-Katie is extremely dedicated to the mission of The Fatima Family Center and has been a volunteer tutor for students in the Fatima Aftercare Program and a helper in the Fatima Pre-School since her sophomore year.
+Katie Coffey is a senior from Milwaukee, Wisconsin and is a member of and intern for the Arrupe Scholars Program.
+Katie is extremely dedicated to the mission of The Fatima Family Center and has been a volunteer tutor for students in the Fatima Aftercare Program and a helper in the Fatima Preschool since her sophomore year.
 Katie is majoring in Business Management and working towards a minor in Spanish.
-Katie has held positions in her sorority Chi Omega, participated in an immersion trip to Guatemala, is a frequent Dean’s List member, and currently studying abroad in Madrid, Spain.
+Katie has held positions in her sorority Chi Omega, participated in an immersion trip to Guatemala, is a frequent Dean’s List member, and studied abroad in Madrid, Spain, in Spring 2014.

-Grace Donnelly is a sophomore from Inverness, IL.
+Grace Donnelly is a junior from Inverness, IL.
 She is a Peace, Justice, and Human Rights major and an Arrupe Scholar.
 Grace has been the co-chair for the Fair Trade Committee for the past two years.
 She has been very involved in promoting fair trade on campus and developing the committee.
-Grace has participated in the John Carroll immersion program to El Salvador last May and Nicaragua this past January.
-Grace is an intern at the Ignatian Solidarity Network and a student liaison at the center for service and social action.
+Grace has participated in the John Carroll immersion program to El Salvador in May 2013 and Nicaragua in January 2014.
+Grace is an intern at the Ignatian Solidarity Network and a student liaison with the Center for Service and Social Action.
 Grace is a member of Kappa Delta Sorority.

 - 2013 - Ned Barnes, Alyssa Giannirakis, Michael Gong